isomerpages/govtech-corp/_for-government-agencies/Productivity and Marketing/Digital Workplace.md

 <div class="isomer-image-wrapper">
 <img style="width: 60%;" height="auto" width="100%" alt="Digital Workplace logo" src="/images/Products and Services/For Government Agencies/Digital_Workplace_logo.png">
 </div>
-<p>Housing a suite of productivity tools and digital enablers, the Digital
+<p>Housing a suite of productivity tools and digital enablers, Digital Workplace
-Workplace is designed to allow public officers of any division and tech literacy to move through the workday with ease.
-The suite comprises synced calendars, biometric logins, visitor management systems and more.</p>
+(DWP) products are designed to allow public officers to move through the workday with ease.
+The suite comprises synced calendars, biometric login<s>s</s>, visitor management systems and much more.</p>
 <h3>Why use DWP?</h3>
 <p>Below are some of the apps and tools available on the DWP.
 Start using
 them and reap the benefits!</p>